 There exist several neural approaches to estimate the pdf of the data on the prototype level.
-Prototype-based approaches are the DeSieno conscience learning [6], frequency-sensitive competitive learning [13], the magnification-controlled neural gas [14], kernelized variants of the SOM [15], and a Gaussian mixture approach based on SOM [16], to name just a few.
+Prototype based approaches are the DeSieno Conscience Learning [6], Frequency-Sensitive Competitive Learning [13], the magnification controlled neural gas [14], kernelized variants of the SOM [15] and a Gaussian mixture approach based on SOM [16], to name just a few.
 However, comparison could be difficult.
-For example, VanHulle reports, based on 1-D experiments on artificial data, that conscience learning could be unstable for precise pdf estimation because the conscience may be taken up by only a few prototypes [15].
-Also, there is no theoretical proof for conscience learning.
-Frequency-sensitive competitive learning is theoretically proven only for the 1-D case and we do not know of numerical verification for higher dimensions.
+For example, Van-Hulle reports, based on 1-dimensional experiments on artificial data, that Conscience Learning could be unstable for precise pdf estimation because the conscience may be taken up by only a few prototypes [15].
+Also, there is no theoretical proof for Conscience Learning.
+Frequency-Sensitive Competitive Learning is theoretically proven only for the one-dimensional case and we do not know of numerical verification for higher dimensions.

-For higher dimensional cases, we evaluate the performance of the algorithm indirectly: by observing the resulting map and comparing to independently known properties of the input data.
+So for higher-dimensional cases, we evaluate the performance of the algorithm indirectly: by observing the resulting map and comparing to independently known properties of the input data.
 We concentrate on cases where we can evaluate the magnification results in some meaningful way, from an application's point of view.
 One special case is pdf estimation (forcing $\alpha = 1$), another is negative magnification.
-Both can be particularly useful for complex, high-dimensional data if systematic experiments indicate a predictable behavior of the BDH for such "forbidden data."
+Both can be particularly useful for complex, high-dimensional data if systematic experiments indicate a predictable behavior of the BDH for such "forbidden data".
 For example, if successful forcing of negative magnification can be shown, the magnification effect is useful for data mining regardless of the exact value of the induced magnification exponent, which we cannot calculate.

-A. BDH-Induced Negative Magnification on 6-D Synthetic Data
+A. BDH-induced negative magnification on 6-dimensional synthetic data

 Finding very small classes in a data set is a challenging task.
-Input classes of rare occurrence may have little or no represen-
+Input classes of rare occurrence may have little or no representation in the output map when KSOM is used.
+As